What is Traditional Chinese Medicine?

 Other TCM treatments include:

 - Herbal formulas: TCM makes use of a vast array of medicinal plants with antiviral, antibacterial and immunomodulating properties.
 Dr. Weil has said that many Chinese remedies appear to have significant therapeutic value and that some work on conditions for which Western doctors have no pharmaceutical drugs.
-Some TCM formulas combine eight to 12 herbs and may be prescribed in pill or extract form or as dried herbs to make a tea.
+Some Traditional Chinese Medicine formulas combine eight to 12 Chinese herbs and may be prescribed in pill or extract form or as dried herbs to make a tea.

 - Moxibustion: Here, a burning cigar-shaped moxa stick, usually made of the herbs mugwort or wormwood, is held near acupuncture points to stimulate them with heat and improve the flow of qi.
 It is used along with acupuncture and TCM practitioners may recommend it for improvement of general health as well as for cancer treatment and treatment of chronic conditions such as arthritis and digestive disorders.

 - Qigong: This is a 5,000 year-old mind-body practice as well as an energetic form of movement done to enhance the flow of qi in the body.
 By integrating posture, body movements, breathing and focused intention, Qigong is designed to improve mental and physical health.